-Don't miss?
-Stop off at Aux Folies to see artists at work while you sip your coffee (or carafe).
+Don’t miss?
+Stop off at Aux Folies to see artists at work while you sip your coffee.

 What is it?
 A mecca of impressionist art, in a stunning former train station.

 Why go?
-In the old Gare d’Orsay lives one of the finest collections of nineteenth-century art.
-It’s got Realism, Impressionism, Post-Impressionism, Pointillism and all the other great "isms" that appeared between 1848 and the beginning of the twentieth century.
-Its 2011 facelift gave a much-needed boost to the Courbet, Millet, Manet, Degas, Monet, Van Gogh and Gauguin collections.
+In the old Gare d’Orsay you’ll now find one of the finest collections of 19th-century art.
+It’s got Realism, Impressionism, Post-Impressionism, Pointillism and all the other great ‘isms’ that appeared between 1848 and the beginning of the 20th century.
+Its 2011 facelift gave a much-needed boost to the Courbet, Millet, Manet, Degas, Monet, van Gogh and Gauguin collections.

 What is it?
-Paris’ ultra-modern temple to classical music, near the gently flourishing Pantin area.
+Paris’s ultra-modern temple to classical music, near the gently flourishing Pantin area.

 Why go?
-The Philharmonie, in association with the Cité de la Musique, has a rich and abundant program.
-In addition to its impressive concert hall, and in order to offer a varied and attractive offer, the Philharmonie has an exciting exhibition space and an educational centre, just like its elder la Cité.
+The Philharmonie, which forms part of the Cité de la Musique, has a rich and abundant live music programme.
+In addition to its impressive concert hall, the Philharmonie has an exciting exhibition space and an educational centre like its neighbour the Cité des Sciences.

 What is it?
-A restaurant with a chef’s residency rotation every six months.
+A restaurant with a new chef every six months.

 Why go?
-We are madly in love with Fulgurances, the restaurant set up by a trio of ultra-friendly thirty-somethings.
+We’re madly in love with Fulgurances, the restaurant set up by a trio of ultra-friendly thirty-somethings.
 The concept?
-Every six months, the sous-chef takes over from the chef, for a constantly shifting menu and spirit.
+Every six months, the sous-chef takes over from the chef, for a constantly shifting menu and vibe.

 Don’t miss?
 Head across the street for a glass of wine at restaurant’s wine bar Fulgurances, en face.

 What is it?
 A mezcal speakeasy hidden in Hotel 1K.